adams00/Kandikrasz/readme.md

 Here is what you need to do to develop the game:

-- Fork the reo (`git clone https://github.com/adams00/Kandikrasz.git`)
+- Fork the repo (`git clone https://github.com/adams00/Kandikrasz.git`)
 - Install dependencies (`npm i`)
 - Start development server (`npm start`)
 - To create production build (`npm run build`)